-I went into teaching after some further academic study ( about education ) where I found out lots more about myself as I lived on campus for the year and so was a ‘proper’ student.
-I also learnt that as a teacher (professional identity/’hat’) it is important to be yourself in the classroom and not adopt a false ‘teacher’ persona, and worked on this from day one.
+I went into teaching after further academic study completing a PGCE, where I found out more about myself as I lived on campus for the year as a ‘proper’ student.
+I also learnt that as a teacher (professional identity/’hat’) it is important to be yourself in the classroom and not adopt a false ‘teacher’ persona.
+I worked on this from day one.

-I then ventured into a study programme / MSc in Organisational Psychology, thinking of expanding my Further Education job and my Psychology offering.
-As I saw it then, it did not suit me and following this experience, I went to work with more direct contact with people and more overt learning.
-Hence, I worked with my alma mater the Open University in a variety of roles including a project working with young people in Widening Participation running events looking at identity -‘who am I’ – loosely exploring one’s authentic self.
+I then ventured into a study programme/MSc in Organisational Psychology, thinking of expanding my Further Education job and my Psychology offering.
+Following this experience, my work involved more direct contact with people and more overt learning.
+I worked with my alma mater the Open University in a variety of roles, including a project working with young people in Widening Participation, running events.
+I looked at identity – ‘who am I’ – loosely exploring one’s authentic self.

 This has become a major area of my continued practice now.
-The question was how?
+The question is how?

 That word ‘career!'

-To be authentic I need to do things that are meaningful and resonate with other people and find a key to their door to look at what skills and interests they can use above all in a practical way.
-This is still very widely addressed through the door of the term ‘Career’.
+To be authentic I need to do things that are meaningful and resonate with other people.
+I need to find a key to their door to look at what skills and interests they can use, above all in a practical way.
+This is still very widely addressed through the ‘door’ of the term ‘Career’.

-This means finding a common language with them whoever they may be.
-I have always had an affinity (I think!) with young people within my career in teaching and lecturing and for 10 years I have been using a career assessment tool with clients of all age ranges but mostly young people in career coaching working a lot in schools.
+This means finding a common language with them, whoever they may be.
+I have always had an affinity (I think!) with young people within my career in teaching and lecturing.
+I have been using a career assessment tool with clients of all ages, but mostly young people, for 10 years in career coaching across schools.
 I am very used to unpacking psych’ speak!